-A Centre for Cities report issued today confirms what we all know that Newport has an extraordinarily high vacant shop rate, the highest in the UK of the cities surveyed at 19 per cent (albeit this is a reduction from 33 per cent in 2019).
+A Centre for Cities report recently issued confirms what we all know that Newport still has a high vacant shop rate, the highest in the UK of the cities surveyed at 19 per cent (albeit this is a reduction from 33 per cent in 2019).
 The report tellingly confirms a more important factor that Newport has too many shops.
 Newport has the highest shop rate per 1,000 people in its catchment at 2.9 compared to just 0.8 in London.

 Newport city centre was historically scaled for a larger population of daily shoppers — when department stores (e.g. John Frost Square), arcades, and high street chains thrived.

-The rise of out-of-town retail parks (like Newport Retail Park and Spytty) and online shopping has hollowed out demand.
+The rise of out-of-town retail parks (like Newport Retail Park and Cribbs Causeway) and online shopping has hollowed out demand.

 Even with Friars Walk’s mixed success, surrounding areas haven’t seen strong spillover.
 Footfall is concentrated in a few zones: Friars Walk, Kingsway Centre, the Market quarter, and key food/takeaway locations.
 Peripheral shopping streets including Commercial Street see little consistent traffic.